Helsinki-NLP/OPUS-MT-train/doc/tutorials/low-resource.md

 # OPUS-MT-train tutorial

-This tutorial goes through some common tasks with the example of training models to translate from English Breton to English.
+This tutorial goes through some common tasks with the example of training models to translate from English to Breton.
 We assume that you have a working setup of all tools required.
 Check the [installation documentation](../Setup.md) for further information.

+For the impacient reader: jump to the summary of commands at the end of this page.

 ## Basic configuration and data sets